 - Still enjoying a little drink?
 For the sake of your own health and your baby, give up.
 There is no guaranteed, safe level of alcohol for pregnant women to drink and the only 100 percent safe level is through abstaining altogether.
 Go for fruit juice, mineral or soda water, soft drinks or just plain water with a squeeze of lemon.

 - If you haven’t done so already, book in for your screening ultrasound.
-Most women have this between the 18th and the 20th week of pregnancy.
+Most women have this between the 18th and the 20th week of pregnancy, with the most common being a 2D ultrasound.
 Make it at a time when your partner can come as well so you’re not on your own.
-Check when you book if you need to bring in your own CD to record the images – you don’t want to be caught short!
+Check when you book if you need to bring in your own CD to record the images - you don’t want to be caught short!

 - Start a list if you’ve got questions for your midwife or doctor.
 Pregnancy amnesia can make your memory, well, a distant memory.
 Keep a notebook for jotting down any queries or worries you may have.
 All you have to do then is remember to take it with you to your appointments.

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.